adarwoo/modbus_relay/docs/user_manual.md

 ## Simple operation
 The relay works like any modbus coil by writting the coil registers.
-The coils can be written individually using command **05**: Write single coil, or by bunch using command **15**: Write multiple coils.
+The coils can be written individually using command **05**: [Write single coil](https://www.modbustools.com/modbus.html#function05) or by bunch using command **15**: [Write multiple coils](https://www.modbustools.com/modbus.html#function01)

-The status of the relay can be read back with command **01**: Read coils.
+The status of the relay can be read back with command **01**: [Read coil](https://www.modbustools.com/modbus.html#function01)

-The relay polarity can be inverted, and the default relay position set in the configuration.
+The relay polarity can be inverted, and the default relay position can be set in the configuration.

 ## System Health Monitoring

+This relay distinshes itself from simpler version by its built-in ability to monitor the health of the system it operates within, and to halt operations by opening an EStop relay.

+The active elements being monitored are:
+1. The modbus communication from the master
+2. The infeed voltage (upsteam supply voltage)
+3. The health of the relays
+4. As instructed from the modbus master

+### Modbus communication monitoring

+The device can monitor for correct activity on the Modbus network, triggering a resetable EStop if the master stops issuing commands to the device.

+> [!NOTE]
+> The bus is considered active if commands addressed to the device are received at least once in the configured watchdog duration.
+> For good operation, it is recommended to read the register 30009 (Status) periodically, like every second.

 ### Infeed monitoring